page updated on August 24, 2017

 If you pay taxes, you have plenty of opportunities to be outraged at how badly public agencies are mishandling technology.
 Consider, for example, the rollout of the US Affordable Care Act's website, healthcare.gov.
 When the site launched in October 2013, it couldn't handle the initial rush of traffic.
 Of course, that wasn't so bad—because, as it turns out, the rest of the software running behind the site didn't actually work either.

-While healthcare.gov is working much better at the end of 2013, the state of Oregon's health care exchange, coveroregon.com (now moved to a new domain), has been in worse shape.
+While healthcare.gov worked better by the end of 2013, the state of Oregon's health care exchange, coveroregon.com (now moved to a new domain), has been in worse shape.
 Workers have had to help people fill out paperwork on paper to sign up for expanded health care coverage.